joseph-yang-dev/ontario-covid-vaccine-reservation-bot/README.md

 # Overview
-This is a crawler robot program trying to scan Canada Ontario provincal COVID-19 Vaccine revervation system, obtain most up-to-date available slot for the people who entitle to ontario vaccination program.
-Hope this small program can help people to relief from the threat by COVID-19 virus, have a healthy and happy life.
+This is a crawler robot program used to scan Canada Ontario provincal COVID-19 Vaccine revervation system, obtain the most recent available slot for the people who are ellegible for Ontario's vaccination program.
+Hope this small program gives people to relief to the threat of COVID-19 and a healthy, happy life.

-Note that, this program is using regular and legal web interface to access the reservation system, simulate human normal browsing behaviors; however, if you have been able to find your expected reservation, please stop running it to give out access bandwidth to others needed.
+Note that this program uses regular and legal web interface to access the reservation system and simulates normal browsing behaviors.
+However, if you have found your expected reservation, please stop running it to give out access bandwidth to others.

 # Prereq
 This program is only tested in a Windows environment.
 To run this program, you need to install following softwares: